krish2677/Student-Registration-Portal-SRP-/README.md

 🚀 Features

-📝 Student Registration: Sign up and manage student profiles.
+📝 Student Registration: Register or Sign in.

 🏫 Club Management: View available clubs and join them.